bbauska/TUMx-DWAPNx/README.md

 lecture.
 In the first video, we talked about how we can use HTTP calls to

 retrieve data from an API.
-In this video, we\'ll be taking a look at how to
+In this video, we&apos;ll be taking a look at how to

 transform that data, so we can use it in the next video to create a